SaiPrahladh/Course-Projects/Computer_Vision/AugmentedRealitySystem/data/Readme.md

-Data contained mov files and images to perform the panorama stitching and video operations.
+Data containing mov files and images to perform the panorama stitching and video operations.